 Credentials stored securely in the report server

 Store an encrypted user name and password in the report server database.
-Select this option to run a report unattended (for example, reports that are initiated by schedules or events instead of user action).
-If you are using default security, the user name must be a Windows domain account.
-Specify the account in this format: <domain>\<username>.
-The account you specify must have log on locally permissions on the computer that hosts the data source used by the report.
+Choose this option to run a report unattended (for example, reports that are initiated by schedules or events instead of user action).

 Windows integrated security